Histograms

 plot(p1, p2, p3, layout=(1, 3), legend=false)

-Note: Note that the Y axis of the histogram scatter plot does not start at 0 by default.
+Note: Please note that the Y-axis of the histogram scatter plot does not start at 0 by default.

 Conclusion

-In this example, we have looked at the possibilities of building various histograms in Engee and have seen how easy it is to work with this tool.
+In this example, we examined the possibilities of constructing various histograms in Engee and made sure that it is convenient to work with this tool.